openbaton/NFVO/README.md

 # What is Open Baton?

-OpenBaton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification.
+Open Baton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification and the TOSCA Standard.

-Open Baton is a ETSI NFV MANO compliant framework.
-Open Baton was part of the OpenSDNCore (www.opensdncore.org) project started almost three years ago by Fraunhofer FOKUS with the objective of providing a compliant implementation of the ETSI NFV specification.
+Open Baton provides multiple mechanisms for interoperating with different VNFM vendor solutions.
+It has a modular archiecture which can be easily extended for supporting additional use cases.

-Open Baton is easily extensible.
-It integrates with OpenStack, and provides a plugin mechanism for supporting additional VIM types.
-It supports Network Service management either using a generic VNFM or interoperating with VNF-specific VNFM.
-It uses different mechanisms (REST or PUB/SUB) for interoperating with the VNFMs.
-It integrates with additional components for the runtime management of a Network Service.
-For instance, it provides autoscaling and fault management based on monitoring information coming from the the monitoring system available at the NFVI level.
+It integrates with OpenStack as standard de-facto VIM implementation, and provides a driver mechanism for supporting additional VIM types.
+It supports Network Service management either using the provided Generic VNFM and Juju VNFM, or integrating additional specific VNFMs.
+It provides several mechanisms (REST or PUB/SUB) for interoperating with external VNFMs.

+It can be combined with additional components (Monitoring, Fault Management, Autoscaling, and Network Slicing Engine) for building a unique MANO comprehensive solution.

 ## Source Code and documentation